patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 Deleted the validation to products migration - still got same error.
 I addded the validation migration again - same error - removed migration - removed migration again and got this in response:
 The migration '20231116225509_AddCategoryToDb' has already been applied to the database.
 Revert it and try again.
 If the migration has been applied to other databases, consider reverting its changes using a new migration instead.
 Added a product migration and the error is gone now.

+2023-11-24 1331:
+Add validation to product migration.